se-edu/se-book/modeling/modelingASolution/intermediate/text.md

 <tip-box>

-:bulb: When designing components, it is not necessary to draw elaborate UML diagrams capturing all details of the design.
+{{ icon_tip }} When designing components, it is not necessary to draw elaborate UML diagrams capturing all details of the design.
 They can be done as rough sketches.
 For example, draw sequence diagrams only when you are not sure which operations are required by each class, or when you want to verify that your class structure can indeed support the required operations.

 </tip-box>